Dr. Keri Wynn

 Dr. Wynn thoroughly enjoys all aspects of practicing veterinary medicine but has a special affinity for veterinary dentistry.
 Dental disease prevention and treatment represents a large portion of the practice’s focus, given the prevalence of periodontal disease in pets.

-Dr. Wynn is married to her high school sweetheart, Derrick, and together they have two sons, Asher, and Liam, and two dogs — Bogey, an 11-year-old Jack Russell terrier, and Ellie, a 10-month-old golden retriever.
+Dr. Wynn is married to her high school sweetheart, Derrick, and together they have two sons, Asher and Liam, and two dogs, a Jack Russell Terrier named Bogey and a Golden Retriever named Ellie.